-Brand Names: All Day Allergy, All Day Allergy Children's, Indoor/Outdoor Allergy Relief, Zyrtec, ZyrTEC Children's Dye-Free Sugar-Free, ZyrTEC Children's Perfect Measure, ZyrTEC Dissolve, Zyrtec Hives, ZyrTEC Liquid Gels
+Brand Names: All Day Allergy, All Day Allergy Children's, Aller-Tec, Indoor/Outdoor Allergy Relief, Wal-Zyr, ZyrTEC, ZyrTEC Children's Allergy, ZyrTEC Children's Dye-Free Sugar-Free, ZyrTEC Children's Perfect Measure, ZyrTEC Dissolve, ZyrTEC Hives, ZyrTEC Liquid Gels

 Cetirizine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.